GitRonin718/Queen-Ann-Ravioli/README.md

-THis is the sample queen ann site.
+This is the sample site for Queen Ann Site.
 Created for Flatiron's web dev 004.
 _______

 #Created using HTML5/CSS3